KOKAS-3o14TOS/-TE3003B_Integration_of_Robotics_and_Intelligent_Systems-/Week 1/Presentations/README.md

 ---
   ## Presentations

-   ### MCR2_Week 1
+   ### MCR2_Course1
    * This presentation covers the general aspects of dynamical systems, providing some examples on how to model some systems such as electrical circuits, the mass spring systems and the pendulum system.
-   * Furthermore, introduces the state space representation of such systems and hot to transform n-th order systems to state space.
+   * Furthermore, introduces the state space representation of such systems and how to transform n-th order systems to state space.
    * It also introduces the concepts of linear nd nonlinear systems and its differences.
    * Finally, it shows the discretisation of dynamical systems via the euler methods.

+   ### MCR2_Mobile_Robots
+   * This presentation covers the general aspects of the kinematic representation of a wheeled mobile robot.
+   * Furthermore, introduces the state space representation of such system..

+   ### MCR2_Mobile_Robots_Low_Level_Control
+   * This presentation covers the general aspects mobile robots such as dead reckoning localisation and poitn stabilisation control technique.